 Almost as if to drive home the idea that these girls are owning their sexuality and not the other way around, she gives us “Korikoriya-san”, in which girls pay a dumpy man to digitally masturbate them behind a pile of sewer-sized pipes in what appears to be a park.
 Maria starts visiting him after girls at school make fun of her for talking about “affirmation training”.
 She wants to keep her thinking flexible, to create something new, live her own life, and the stress relief provided by the Korikoriya-san frees her mind, allowing her to take herself in new directions.
 Of course, the new direction she chooses is new kinds of masturbation services.

 Full of cross-hatching and round lines, Ishitsuyo offers a complementary sensuality in the art she uses to tell these stories of girls getting weirdly busy.
 But the look of this book has much more in common with independent Western comics than anything currently around on the manga market in Japan.
-Which should come as no surprise since the cover obi proudly announces that she went to art school in Czechoslovakia.
+Which should come as no surprise since the cover obi proudly announces that she went to art school in the Czech Republic.
 And I don’t know if I’m taking subliminal suggestions from the obi, but Ishitsuyo’s work does somehow look Eastern European to me, although I can’t actually pin down how or why because I don’t think I’ve ever read an Eastern European comic before.
 There’s just something about the slight dotted lines she uses to indicate the arches of noses that feels so European to me.
 This is still Japan, though, so none of the pubes you might see in a European comic are on display here.
 Which makes for a couple strange blank spots where junk should be, and I wonder if it was a deliberate choice to draw them from an angle where she’d be forced to leave a blank spot in order to conform with indecency laws.